JSNA Demography

 Marriage and civil partnership

-2021 Census data reported that under half of Isle of Wight residents (46.4%) were either married or in a registered civil partnership; 31.0% single; 12.0% divorced or civil partnership dissolved; 2.5% separated but still legally married or still legally in a civil partnership; and 8.2% widowed or a surviving partner from a same sex civil partnership.
+2021 Census data reported that under half of Isle of Wight residents (46.4%) were either married or in a registered civil partnership; 31.0% single; 12.0% divorced or civil partnership dissolved; 2.5% separated but still legally married or still legally in a civil partnership; and 8.2% widowed or a surviving partner from a civil partnership.

 Pregnancy and maternity